MikeHall1991/Ocustop/README.md

 # Ocustop Firewall Tool
-Simple addition or removal of firewall rules for Oculus.
+Simple addition or removal of Blocking firewall rules for Oculus.
+Original rules are untouched so normal rules are restored upon removal.

-Creates or Removes the following Firewall Rules:
+Creates or Removes a Firewall Block for the following Firewall Rules:
 -  OVRLibrarian.exe
 -  OVRLibraryService.exe
 -  OVRRedir.exe